ermongroup/cs228-notes/inference/ve/index.md

 {% math %}
 p(x_1,...,x_n) = p(x_1) \prod_{i=2}^n p(x_i \mid x_{i-1}).
 {% endmath %}
 We are interested in computing the marginal probability $$p(x_n)$$.
-We will assume for the rest of the chapter that the $$x_i$$ are discrete variables taking $$d$$ possible values each{% sidenote 1 'The principles behind variable elimination also extend to many continuous distributions (e.g. Gaussians), but we will not discuss these extensions here.'%}.
+We will assume for the rest of the chapter that the $$x_i$$ are discrete variables taking $$d$$ possible values each{% include sidenote.html id="note-continuous" note="The principles behind variable elimination also extend to many continuous distributions (e.g. Gaussians), but we will not discuss these extensions here." %}.

 The naive way of performing this is to sum the probability over all the $$d^{n-1}$$ assignments to $$x_1,...,x_{n-1}$$:
 {% math %}